Luis-Villegas/C-Camp/Installation_Instructions.rst

 Installation
 ============

-The following demonstarates the installatino of the compiler for Windows and Mac.
+The following demonstrates the installatino of the compiler for Windows and Mac.

 Windows Machine
 +++++++++++++++